jameshughes89/cs101/site/labs/loops-linear-search/loops-linear-search.rst

     * 13 (use ``assert`` to test instead of their ``test`` function) --- not required, but recommended

 #.
-Write assertion tests for each of your functions above, except for exercise 9, since it requires ``print``
+Write assertion tests for each of your functions above, except for Chapter 7 exercise 9, as it requires ``print``